 Contact Information by County

-small to medium sized streams with sand and gravel bottoms in the Des Moines, Iowa, Cedar, Wapsipinicon, Maquoketa, Turkey, and Upper Iowa drainages
+Small to medium sized streams with sand and gravel bottoms in the Des Moines, Iowa, Cedar, Wapsipinicon, Maquoketa, Turkey, and Upper Iowa drainages.

-zooplankton, fish, crayfish, aquatic insects, algae, and plants
+Zooplankton, fish, crayfish, aquatic insects, algae, and plants

-Spawning takes place during April and May, as males construct nests by excavating gravel with their mouths and build a mound as they sweep a concave nest.
+Spawning takes place during April and May, as males build nests by excavating gravel with their mouths and build a mound as they sweep a concave nest.
 Breeding occurs simultaneously with nest construction, so several hundred eggs will be placed throughout the nest, and the eggs are protected from predation by the surrounding gravel.
-Diet of these fish includes mostly plant and animal matter.
+Diet of these fish is mostly plant and animal matter.
 The young initially feed on zooplankton, then change to fish, crayfish, aquatic insects, algae, and plants as adults.
 This species reaches up to 10 inches in length.

-Until recently the hornyhead chub was listed under the genus Hybopsis.
+Until recently the Hornyhead Chub was listed under the genus Hybopsis.
 The sub-genus Nocomis was then raised to genus status and is now considered more closely related to Semotilus than to Hybopsis.